 As your small business begins to grow, as will your entrepreneurial enthusiasm, and though manifesting your ideas into an empire is extremely exciting– it can also be risky.
 As your business begins to grow– garnishing more traffic, revenue streams, and overall success, it also becomes more vulnerable.
 And, understanding the multiplicity of legalities a small business owner must take to protect their business from these threats is very important.
-The Southeast Colorado SBDC understands it can be a daunting task from small business owners to fully realize all the different legal
+The Southeast Colorado SBDC understands it can be a daunting task for small business owners to fully realize all the different legal

 structures involved, so don’t worry… we are here to help!